KrisAirdancer/Golden_Ramen_Bowl/README.md

 - Use [this](https://www.youtube.com/watch?v=-RCnNyD0L-s&t=787s) YouTube tutorial to set this up.
     - [This](https://www.youtube.com/watch?v=W5Tb1MIeg-I) tutorial might be better.

-**Stage 6** - Improve post display format on all posts page (homepage)

-- **Stage 6.1** - Sort posts on homepage

-    - Pull posts from database (or JSON file), sort them from newest (on top) to oldest, and list them on the homepage.

-- **Stage 6.2** - Hyperlink posts on homepage to link to actual post pages

-    - Hyperlink the posts in the post list on the homepage
+**Stage 6** - Paginate the posts on the homepage
-    - Setup the system to generate an HTML page for a post when a user visits that post's URL.
-Such as via the new hyperlinks.

-- **Stage 6.3** - Show only 5 posts per page

-    - Setup the homepage to show only the 5 most recent posts

-- **Stage 6.4** - Make older posts available on homepage

-    - Add "older" and "newer" links to homepage to allow users to scroll through posts, 5 at a time, starting with the newest posts.
-    - "newer" button should only appear when there is a page of newer posts ahead of the current page.
-    - "older" button should only appear when there is a page of older posts ahead of the current page.
+- Displaying data elements in groups that can be "scrolled" through on pages is called "pagination."
+- Follow [this](https://www.youtube.com/watch?v=ZX3qt0UWifc) tutorial to set it up on the site.

+**Stage 7** - Add Mailchimp email newsletter API

+- Have Mailchimp send an email to our subscribers when we post a new post.
+- Add a "published" field to each post.
+When a post is first published, this gets set to true.
+- Each time a new post is submitted via the "submit" button, the system only sends a Mailchimp API call if the "status" field of the post is "published".
+- Each time a post is edited via the "save" button on the "edit post" page, the sytem checks that the post has BOTH a "status" field of "published" and a "published" boolean field of false.
+If it doesn't, the post is updated, but the newsletter isn't sent out.

-**Stage 7** - Add contact system
+**Stage 8** - Add contact system

-- **Stage 7.1** - Setup contact forms
+- **Stage 8.1** - Setup contact forms

     - Make a "Contact Us" page that has a contact form on it.
     - The contact form should email us the contents of the form when it is submitted.
     - The information from the contact form should also be stored in the MongoDB database and displayed on a "communcations" page accessible from the Admin Console.
     - Use goldenramenbowl at gmail dot com as the contact email for now.

-**Stage 8** - Add custom page slugs
+**Stage 9** - Add custom page slugs

 - Add custom slugs to the webpages (especially the articles that will have a slug that is a random ID)
   - See [this](https://www.youtube.com/watch?v=1NrHkjlWVhM&t=2461s) at ~42:00.

-**Stage 9** - Add additional pages
+**Stage 10** - Add additional pages

 - Add the following pages:
     - A page that lists all of the post titles as hyperlinks automatically.